apache/hadoop/src/contrib/ec2/README.txt

 Hadoop EC2

+NOTE: these scripts have been deprecated.
+See http://incubator.apache.org/whirr.

 This collection of scripts allows you to run Hadoop clusters on Amazon.com's Elastic Compute Cloud (EC2) service described at:

   http://aws.amazon.com/ec2